Moodle lets instructors create Assignments with a variety of settings. For example:

 - Under File submissions, at the top-left of the file area, click the Add... icon ().
 The File picker window will open.

-- To upload a file from your computer, click Upload a file (at left), then, next to Attachment, click Browse.
+- To upload a file from your computer, click Upload a file (at left), then below Attachment, select Choose file.
 Browse your computer and select a file, then click Open.
-The file name will appear next to the Browse button.
+The file name will appear next to the Choose file button.

-- To upload a file from Google Drive, click Google Drive (at left).
-You may need to log in.
-Click the File to upload.
+- To upload a file from Google Drive, see Upload Files from Your Google Drive to Moodle.

-- (Optional) If you want to rename your file in the File Picker, enter the new name in the Save as field, and make sure to include the correct file extension (.pdf, .doc, etc.) in the name so the file can open correctly for your instructor.
+- (Optional) If you want to rename your file in the File Picker, enter the new name in the Save as field.

 - Click Upload this file.
 The File Picker will close and an icon for your uploaded file will appear in the Files area.